nkarantzas/FourierMasks/README.md

 ---

-This code is an implementation of the paper titled "Understanding robustness and generalization of artificial neural networks through Fourier masks" (Under review).
+This code is an implementation of the paper titled "Understanding robustness and generalization of artificial neural networks through Fourier masks".

 ---
 # Description